 Bitcoin, and cryptocurrency as a whole, is significantly changing the way the world of finance and transactions work.
 There’s still plenty of ways to go when it comes to introducing Bitcoin into everyday life, but it’s a future that could very much be a fact for most of us, if not all.
-With Bitcoin and its fellow cryptocurrencies offering a way for transactions to be done far more securely and privately, banks and other financial institutions may very much become unneeded in the world of online transactions – and sometimes even in store too.
+With Bitcoin and its fellow cryptocurrencies offering a way for transactions, like from online casinos and retail websites to be done far more securely and privately, banks and other financial institutions may very much become unneeded in the world of online transactions – and sometimes even in store too.
 Whether it’s ordering online, or playing casino games online, Bitcoin’s main selling point is its safety – but how is Bitcoin changing our business security?

 Our Digital Identity

 Every monetary transaction made, whether over the internet or by card in a store, has a traceable history, but Bitcoin on the other hand offers anonymity and privacy in a way that any other way of spending digitally does not.
 This sense of anonymity and privacy is what draws most of Bitcoin’s users to the cryptocurrency.
 While Bitcoin is not the most anonymous of all the cryptocurrencies, it was the first and ultimately paved the way for the others to follow and improve on the technology and the concept that it created and used.
 Our digital identities when using Bitcoin don’t exist, something that you can’t have or utilise when it comes to the bricks-and-mortar banking that we’re used to.
 While banks are changing and adjusting to this new technological age, it’s a change that isn’t happening quickly enough.